 Most inhabited islands can be reached by ferry services.
 Ferries to and between the inner Hebrides and Western Isles are mainly provided by the state-owned company CalMac.
 A few smaller ferries to islands in Argyll and Bute are operated by the local authority.
 Anyone wanting to travel by ferry to Orkney has a choice of three providers, one of whom, NorthLink, is the only ferry operator to Shetland.
 The extensive networks of ferry services between Orkney's islands and between Shetland's islands are operated by the respective local authorities.

 Air Transport has two main facets in Scotland.
 On the one hand, the main airports serving the cities are primarily a means of getting to Scotland rather than getting around it.
-But there are also services linking the cities and some outlying destinations and islands, many operated by Loganair.
-Loganair also operate the services that link outlying islands in Orkney with Kirkwall Airport, while Inter-Island Air Services in Shetlandare now provided by a contractor on behalf of Shetland Islands Council.
+But there are also services linking the cities and some outlying destinations and islands.
+There are also services that link outlying islands in Orkney with Kirkwall Airport, and between islands in Shetland.
 Flying into some of Scotland's smaller airfields can be an amazing experience.
 Barra is the destination of the world's only scheduled air service to land on a beach; while the hop between Westray and Papa Westray in Orkney holds the record for the world's shortest scheduled airline service.